Intl. Autos helped make these videos

 When changing the turn signal bulb in your Impala, be careful not to touch the glass portion of the bulb with your fingers as this will cause the bulb to burn out prematurely.

-Learn how to diagnose and fix minor oil leaks in your car2013 Chevrolet Impala LT 3.6L V6 FlexFuel
+See how to seal up minor power steering fluid leaks2013 Chevrolet Impala LT 3.6L V6 FlexFuel